How to Prepare For a Ski Trip In a Motorhome

 How to prepare for a ski trip in a motorhome?
 Just thinking of the crisp, white freshly powdered snow certainly has me wanting to venture off again to those fantastic ski resorts of Europe.

 Wow!!
-There is nothing better than waking up to those huge snowflakes, falling on the campervan.
-Suddenly, realising, that the motorhome has disappeared beneath the freshly falling snow.
-How exciting!
+There is nothing better than waking up to those huge snowflakes falling on the campervan, realising that the motorhome has disappeared beneath the fresh snow – How exciting!

-It also, turned out to be a swift learning curve, bringing a few obstacles and many surprises, although, we absolutely loved it.
-Despite the temperatures dropping to a very cool -17C, it didn’t put us off returning year on year!
+It also, turned out to be a swift learning curve bringing a few obstacles and many surprises – although we absolutely loved it.
+Surprisingly, despite the temperatures dropping to a very cool -17C, it didn’t put us off returning year on year!

-Making a motorhome or campervan Ski trip a success, is due to the preparation, so here’s our tips to a stress-free trip on how to prepare for a ski trip in a motorhome.
+Making a motorhome or campervan Ski trip a success is down to the preparation.
+So here’s our tips to a stress-free trip on how to prepare for a ski trip in a motorhome.

-If you’re unsure where to stay, here’s our blog on campsites to stay at for those ski trips!
+If you’re unsure where to stay, here’s our blog on campsites to stay for those ski trips:

-Ensure you buy the correct tyre size for your van.
+- Ensure you buy the correct tyre size for your motorhome.

-We use both snow socks and snow chains.
-Some countries only allow the use of chains.
+We use both snow socks and snow chains however, some countries will only allow the use of chains.

-External water tanks will freeze.
-If you want fresh, running water in the van, you’ll need an internal fresh water tank.
+External fresh water tanks will freeze.
+If you want fresh running water in the motorhome you’ll need an internal fresh water tank.